seumasmorrison/pywafo/pywafo/src/wafo/doc/tutorial_scripts/WAFO Chapter 2.md

 ------------------------------------
 However, if the amount of data is too large for visual examinations one could use the following criteria to find possible spurious points.
-One must be careful using the criteria for extremevalue analysis, because it might remove extreme waves that are OK and not spurious.
+One must be careful using the criteria for extreme value analysis, because it might remove extreme waves that are OK and not spurious.